fairlearn/fairlearn/docs/user_guide/assessment/advanced_metricframe.rst

 the `y_pred` values (selection rate is used when computing :ref:`demographic parity <assessment_demographic_parity>`).
-However, :class:`MetricFrame` requires all supplied metric functions to conform to the SciKit-Learn metric paradigm, where the first two arguments to the metric function are the `y_true` and `y_pred` arrays.
+However, :class:`MetricFrame` requires all supplied metric functions to conform to the scikit-learn metric paradigm, where the first two arguments to the metric function are the `y_true` and `y_pred` arrays.
 The workaround in this case is to supply a dummy argument.
 This is the approach we use in :meth:`selection_rate`, which simply ignores